 Freelancer sites take a commission of your fee but they can be a really useful source of income, especially in the early days of self-employment.
 Most, like Upwork and People Per Hour, are free to sign up for so you have nothing to lose by getting your name on there.

 Paid ads on Google and social media are a relatively cheap way of advertising.
 They also allow you to target certain words and demographics, meaning when you do pay for an ad you’ll know its appearing in front of the right people.

 Social media is a great way to let your customers get to know you better, showcase your products/services and drive people back to your website.

-However with so many different platforms (Twitter, LinkedIn, Facebook etc) you need to concentrate on the ones that are most approriate to you.
+However, with so many different platforms (Twitter, LinkedIn, Facebook etc) you need to concentrate on the ones that are most appropriate to you.

 Today’s digital world makes running a small business cheaper and easier than ever.
 You can have online meetings, make cheap phone calls around the worlds and present online with shared screens.